philanderson888/course-notes/random/2024 personal.md

 ## relationships

 ```
-count blinks of other person
+count blinks
-stare into pupils of other person
+count items of interest on the other person
+what colour are pupils
+are there any unusual features on the other person
 glue eyes
 epoxy eyes
 treat as best friend